Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Automation/Pipeline.md

 ---

-## Best Practices

-### Pipeline Design

-1. **Test Incrementally**
+## Testing and Maintaining Workflows

-   - Build pipeline one operation at a time
+- Add one operation at a time and inspect its output before extending the pipeline.
-   - Test each step before adding the next
-   - Verify output at each stage

-2. **Order Operations Logically**
-   - Do OCR before text-based operations
-   - Remove pages before processing remaining pages
+- Run OCR before operations that require searchable text; remove unwanted pages before processing the remaining pages.
-   - Compress last to optimize final output

-3. **Use Descriptive Names**
-   - Name pipelines clearly: "Invoice-OCR-Watermark-Archive"
-   - Add descriptions in comments
-   - Version your pipeline files

-4. **Handle Errors Gracefully**
-   - Test with various file types
-   - Consider edge cases (empty PDFs, locked files)
-   - Monitor logs for errors

-### Performance Optimization

-1. **Minimize Operations**
-   - Combine similar operations when possible
-   - Remove unnecessary steps
-   - Don't duplicate efforts

-2. **Optimize Compression**
-   - Compress once at the end, not multiple times
-   - Choose appropriate compression level
-   - Balance quality vs. file size

-3. **Batch Intelligently**
-   - Group similar files together
-   - Process during off-peak hours
-   - Monitor system resources

-### Maintenance

-1. **Version Control**
-   - Keep pipeline JSONs in git repository
-   - Track changes over time
-   - Document modifications

-2. **Regular Review**
-   - Audit pipelines quarterly
-   - Remove unused pipelines
-   - Update for new requirements

-3. **Monitor Performance**
-   - Check processing times
-   - Review error logs
-   - Optimize slow operations
+- Test locked, empty and representative large files, and check the server logs when output is missing or incomplete.
+- Keep exported JSON in version control and retest it after changes to the workflow or server.
+- Measure processing time and resource use with your own files before increasing batch size or concurrency.

 ---